Guacamole in the food processor

 What is Guacamole?

-Guacamole is a Mexican avocado dip made with a few other ingredients, which is often eaten together with tortilla chips or with other types of Mexican food, like tacos or burritos.
+Guacamole is a Mexican avocado dip made with a few other ingredients, which is often eaten together with tortilla chips or with other types of Mexican food, like tacos, nachos or burritos.

 The type of food processor you use is not so important as long as it can mush all the ingredients together with no problem.

 I actually use my Nutribullet to do this as it is quick and easy to clean.
-You sometimes need to shake the cup around between zaps, but this is easy enough and it is effective.
-It also means you can control yourself how chunky you want your guacamole to be.
+You sometimes need to shake the cup around between zaps, but that is easy enough and it is effective.
+It also means you can control how chunky you want your guacamole to be.

 The advantage of using a food processor is that the larger lumps become more finely chopped and you get less chunky guacamole.
 If you prefer it chunky you can always mash by hand with your potato masher!